Looking for an honest Butcher Box Review? I’m sharing one, including if Butcher Box is worth it, what it costs, and what you get with the service!

 - Chuck Roast: 2.25lbs roast/ $19.00 = $8.44/lb – Unfortunately no stores near me offered grass fed chuck roast so I couldn’t make an accurate comparison.
 Butcher Box was more expensive than Stop + Shop per lb, but the S&S fed chuck roast wasn’t grass fed, so that is to be expected.

 I’ve gotten many questions about what the difference are between Costco meat and ButcherBox.
 Now I LOVE Costco (see all my costco favorites here) Here are my thoughts on Costco vs ButcherBox:

 You’re paying for quality.
-There is not question that Costco is cheaper than ButcherBox, however – not by much.
+Costco is basically the same price as ButcherBox, but lower quality.
 Here’s what I mean:

 - Chicken -Costco’s chicken is organic, but not free range.
 The Costco chicken typically comes with a lot of fat on it, and needs to be pounded to be tender.
 ButcherBox’s chicken is basically all meat, and super tender.
 When you breakdown the price per lb, Costco is about $1 more.
 Our costco sells organic chicken for $4.99/lb.
 I just bought a ButcherBox member deal that was $72 for 12 lbs of chicken, making it about $6 per lb.
 For an extra dollar, I prefer BB.

 - Beef – Similar to the chicken, Costco’s beef is organic, but not grass fed/finished.
 Our Costco’s ground beef is $4.99, and with a BB member deal I got 10 lbs for $49.99.
 Making them the same price.
 This is a no brainer for me..
 I skip the crowds at costco, and have grass fed/finished beef delivered to me.